malva-ot/nomo/README.md

 The sameness of two strings is defined in [4.2 String](#42-string)

 #### 4.4.2 Tuple equality
-Two tuples are equal if and only if:
+Two tuples are the same if and only if:

  - The glyph sets of the two tuples are the same or are compatible
  - The two tuples have the same number of elements